opentensor/developer-docs/docs/subnets/understanding-subnets.md

 2. **Miners** perform some useful work as defined in the subnet's incentive mechanism.
 For example, in Subnet 1, miners serve chat prompt completion.
 3. **Validators** independently evaluate the task performed by the subnet miners, according to standards defined by the subnet's incentive mechanism.
 4. Validators each score the performance of of each miner over the most recent time period.
 The matrix of these scores, by each validator for each miner, serves as input to **Yuma Consensus**.
-5. The Yuma Consensus algorithm operates on-chain, and determines the distribution of TAO (τ) rewards to miners, validators, and subnet owners across the platform, based on performance.
+5. The Yuma Consensus algorithm operates on-chain, and determines emissions to miners, validators, and subnet owners across the platform, based on performance.

 <center>
 <ThemedImage